Our Voice, Our Future

 Esmeralda and her siblings were the first in their family to attend college.
 After graduating from the University of California, Berkeley, she went to work as a policy aide in our State Capitol – working to address issues such as public safety, education and women’s health.
 Esmeralda then decided to continue her education, earning her Juris Doctorate from the University of California, Davis.

-After law school, she became the Sustainable Rural Communities Project Director for California Rural Legal Assistance Foundation, fighting to ensure that hard working families were benefiting from the budgetary and policy decisions made in the halls of power.
+After law school, she became the Sustainable Rural Communities Project Director for the California Rural Legal Assistance Foundation, fighting to ensure that hard-working families were benefiting from the budgetary and policy decisions made in the halls of power.
 She was instrumental in ensuring that our communities had equal access to Safe Routes to School Program (AB 561) and Unmet Needs Transportation funding.